 Guidance expectation

-Council says the provisional agreement adds a Commission guidance obligation to help economic operators minimise compliance burden for these product-linked high-risk systems.
+Council says the Council-adopted text pending Official Journal publication adds a Commission guidance obligation to help economic operators minimise compliance burden for these product-linked high-risk systems.

 Compliance team linking product safety documentation, supplier evidence, and EU AI Act records for an AI-enabled regulated product